Why personalised video is taking off in finance

 Finance brands can also ask questions of their customers at any time during a video and this will take the user to information that is more relevant to them.

-“It’s like being able to give your customers your best ever customer experience with one of your customer service representatives,” Nigel says, adding that it also creates a very consistent way to engage.
+“It’s like being able to give your customers your best ever customer experience with one of your customer service representatives,” Lester says, adding that it also creates a very consistent way to engage.

 How to get started